webry-com/vscode-links/README.md

 ### API Methods in Frappe

-Here is a config to open the python file based on an api route in frappe:
+Here is a config to open the python file based on an api route in frappe: _(Replace the weird looking question mark in the regex with a normal one, vscode adds the whole github link with the normal syntax)_

 ```js
 /** @type {import("vscode-links-cli").Config} */